TEFAP information was derived from the following website: http://www.fns.usda.gov/fdd/programs/tefap/

 The Emergency Food Assistance Program is designed to meet the short-term, emergency

-eligibility requirements set by the states, typically between 100 and 155 percent
+requirements set by the states, typically between 100 and 155 percent of the federal

 TEFAP Non-Discrimination Statement